ChrisThoung/fsic/README.md

 The installation process automatically checks for NumPy, installing it if not found.

+**If running Python 3.12 or above and looking to use the Fortran extensions, make sure you also have [Meson](https://mesonbuild.com/) installed**.

 Depending on your use case(s) you might find other packages useful.
 Install these from the files in the [requirements](requirements/) folder using `pip`.
 For example: